 Burning your team out

-Burnt out marketing team members are more likely to make mistakes, fall behind, and even quit.
+Burnt-out marketing team members are more likely to make mistakes, fall behind, and even quit.
 The best way to prevent burnout is to set realistic goals and evenly distribute work.
 Marketing operations tools like Wrike make it possible to view an individual’s total workload across all active campaigns so that you can better understand how to balance their schedule.

 Forgetting to measure efforts

 Successful marketing initiatives often require the use of lessons learned from previous experiences.
 This is why it is surprising to see many companies rarely analyze campaign data or ignore it altogether.
-Measuring marketing performance involves carefully planning and implementing campaigns that are designed to provide a factual, analytical framework for their goals.
+Measuring marketing performance involves careful planning and implementing campaigns that are designed to provide a factual, analytical framework for their goals.
 Choosing not to measure your team’s efforts will make it very challenging to know which next steps to take.

 Vague creative briefs